eclipse-symphony/symphony/docs/symphony-book/get-started/deploy_solution_to_azure_iot_edge.md

         deviceName: "s8c-vm"
 ```

-You can get your IoT hub's key and key name from the connection string:
+You can get your IoT hub's host name, hub key and key name from the connection string:

 ```bash
 az iot hub connection-string show --hub-name <REPLACE_WITH_HUB_NAME>